-In the longer-term, farm practices with fertilisers needs to be improved to improve the efficiency in the use of the fertilisers so less finds its way into river waters.
-Also land use and zoning of buffer zones along river banks will also improve river water quality (See Fig.11. - Integrated Catchment Management).
+In the longer-term, farm practices with fertilisers and herbicides needs to be improved to improve the efficiency in the use of the fertilisers so less finds its way into river waters and persistent herbicides do not damage downstream environments.
+Also land use and zoning of buffer zones along river banks will also improve river water quality (See Fig.15. - Integrated Catchment Management).

 Figure.
-11. - Integrated Catchment Management (Victorian Environ Water Holder, 2025)
+15. - Integrated Catchment Management (Victorian Enviro Water Holder, 2025)